- 1 Highlights

 But check out the screenshots which are supposed to be taken without this function.
 I didn’t activate it for the other pictures because I might have had difficulties explaining the problems if I had activated it!

 Another point I would like to make is that you can also change the color of some elements of the screen.
 For example, you can choose between red, green, or blue for the bottom bar or even make them mixed with what you want.

-You can also change the color of the light on each side of the monitor (red by default), the brightness of power LED, and more… I think they really tried hard to offer several customization options!
-And well, there’s nothing bad about that!!
+You can also change the color of the light on each side of the monitor (red by default), the brightness of the power LED, and more.
+I think they really tried hard to offer several customization options!
+And well, there’s nothing bad about that!

 Color calibration with Spyder4Elite

 You can see the final color results here after I calibrated it with Spyder4Elite.
 You can compare them to the original or default settings in this picture.
 I was quite surprised when I saw these results.
 The colors are virtually identical to my xl2410t monitor which has been calibrated too.

 But the brightness is almost half on this Alienware model.
 That’s an improvement but still not good enough for me.
 Maybe they should have calibrated it at 250 cd/m2 instead of 300?
 Who knows!
 The gamma curve is also exactly the same as my previous screen although there are some differences in contrast and black levels.

 This screen has a high contrast ratio but it’s still NOT enough to offer a black equal to 0.4 cd/m2 as TN monitors usually do.
 I might be wrong on this assumption because I have trouble seeing the difference between values under 1cd/m2 but Iâ€™m sure those people who are used to monitoring with such low black levels will not be impressed by this Alienware monitor!